nasa/openmct/e2e/README.md

 ### Reporting

+Test Reporting is done through official Playwright reporters and the CI Systems which execute them.

 We leverage the following official Playwright reporters:
 - HTML
 - junit
 - github annotations
 - Tracefile
+- Screenshots

 When running the tests locally with the `npm run test:local` command, the html report will open automatically on failure.
 Inside this HTML report will be a complete summary of the finished tests.
 If the tests failed, you'll see embedded links to screenshot failure, execution logs, and the Tracefile.